 Sentiment analysis used to be a binary solution — sentiment analysis tools would detect certain words and attached sentiment.

-The solution had many drawbacks, and didn’t always assign right sentiment for the right mentions.
+The solution had many drawbacks, and didn’t always assign right sentiment to the right mentions.
 It could have happened that an online post with positive sentiment is recognised as a negative one.

 Another weakness of the binary solution are the language limitations.
 The algorithm deciphers the languages one by one, making it impossible to assess the results based on families of languages and the similarities between them.